 Netflix has come a long way since its launch in 1997.
-That is 21 years ago, and Reed Hastings has overcome his fair share of challenges together with his brilliant co-founder Marc Randolph in their quest to take over the on-demand streaming business.
+That was now 25 years ago.
+Reed Hastings has overcome his fair share of challenges together with his brilliant co-founder Marc Randolph in their quest to take over the on-demand streaming business.
 Born in Boston, Massachusetts, Reed Hastings graduated from Bowdoin College with a Bachelor’s degree in Mathematics.
 He joined the Peace Corps and worked in Swaziland for two years teaching mathematics.
-Later, he joined Stanford University to a Masters in artificial intelligence.
-Coincidentally, Stanford graduate school of business named Netflix as the 2014 Entrepreneurial Company of the Year.
+Later, he joined Stanford University to pursue a Master’s in artificial intelligence.
+Coincidentally, the Stanford graduate school of business named Netflix the 2014 Entrepreneurial Company of the Year.

-Reed has always had an entrepreneurial mind.
+Reed was born an entrepreneur.
 While Netflix is now his most successful venture, it was not the first.
-Before the founding of Netflix, he started a company known as Pure Software in 1991.
-It was a debugging tool for software engineers.
-The company grew tremendously well and fast that in 1995 he sold it and made $750 million from his stake in the company.
+Before founding Netflix, he started a company known as Pure Software in 1991.
+This was a debugging tool for software engineers.
+The company grew so tremendously that in 1995 he sold it and made $750 million from his stake in the company.

-In 1997, he got charged a fee of $40 for overstaying with a rental DVD from Blockbuster.
-That is when he realized that the DVD rental space needed disruption and there could be a market worth fighting for.
-He went on to launch Netflix later that year together with Marc Randolph.
-It started as a DVD-by-mail rental service that didn’t charge you any late fees for staying with a rental for long.
-All it did was required you to pay a subscription fee and you could rent the DVD which would be delivered to you by mail.
-You can keep it for a full month provided you had a monthly subscription going.
+In 1997, Hastings had to pay a fee of $40 for an overdue rental DVD from Blockbuster.
+That was when he realized that the DVD rental space needed disruption and there was a market worth fighting for.
+He went on to launch Netflix later that year with Marc Randolph.
+Netflix first started as a DVD-by-mail rental service that didn’t charge you any late fees for staying with a rental for long.
+All you needed to do was to pay a subscription fee and you could rent the DVD which would be delivered to you by mail.
+You could even keep it for a full month provided you had a monthly subscription going.

-Back then Blockbuster was the big name player in this space.
-In its peak in 2004, the company had over 9,000 stores throughout the US and employed over 60,000 employees.
+Back then Blockbuster was the biggest player in this space.
+At Blockbuster’s peak in 2004, the company had over 9,000 stores throughout the US and employed over 60,000 employees.
 It was quite the behemoth.
-It had so much influence in this space that Reed Hastings actually went to them in the year 2000 to offer a 49% stake of Netflix so that they could become partners.
+In fact, Blockbuster had so much influence in this space that Reed Hastings actually went to them in the year 2000 to offer a 49% stake of Netflix so that they could become partners.
 Netflix would then become the online rental arm of Blockbuster.
-Reed Hastings was turned down since Blockbuster didn’t think the online model would have worked.
+Unfortunately, Reed Hastings was turned down since Blockbuster didn’t think the online model would work.

-Reed continued to promote Netflix as the underdog in the rental space with a better offering that was more affordable and very efficient.
+Reed continued to promote Netflix as the underdog in the rental space with a better deal that was more affordable and efficient.
 It was in 2005 that Blockbuster started to see what they had turned down; Netflix had accumulated over 4.5 million monthly users.
 The tables were turning.
 In 2010, just when Blockbuster’s downfall was looming, Netflix had grown to 16 million monthly users.
-It was towards the end of 2010 that Blockbuster filed for bankruptcy owing to a lot of debt, losses and competition from on-demand streaming services like Netflix and Redbox.
+It was towards the end of 2010 that Blockbuster filed for bankruptcy owing to debt, losses, and competition from on-demand streaming services like Netflix and Redbox.

 1. Make few decisions

 Apparently, the CEO of Netflix can go a whole quarter without making any significant decisions.
 Sometimes he doesn’t know what decisions are being made by his team.
-This, he has said severally, works perfectly for him.
+This, he has said, works perfectly for him.

-He has a meticulous hiring process for anyone who would like to join Netflix.
-He entrusts the team to make decisions that are best for the company.
-Without his involvement and decision making on a day to day, he gives his employees a large amount of freedom.
-If they want to make a difference in the company, they do not have to wait for him to pass a decision, they can make a difference by passing the decision and running with it.
+He also has a meticulous hiring process for anyone who would like to join Netflix.
+He trusts the team to make decisions that are best for the company.
+Without his involvement and decision-making on a day-to-day basis, his employees have a large amount of freedom.
+If they want to make a difference in the company, they do not have to wait for him to make a decision.
+Instead, they can make a difference by making the decision and running with it.

-There are chances that mistakes are made.
-However, the fact that he hires some of the best talent in Silicon Valley means that very few mistakes are made.
-If they are, his philosophy on employee freedom has made the team to understand that it is okay to make mistakes and learn from them.
-A lot of times, it is this very lessons that have helped propel Netflix ahead of the pack.
-For him as a leader, he maintains that doing less is more.
-It gives the employees freedom, it shows you trust their decision making and believe in their work.
+There are chances that everyone on the team will make mistakes.
+However, the fact that he hires some of the best talent in Silicon Valley means that these people make very few mistakes when they combine forces.
+When they do make mistakes, Hastings’ philosophy on employee freedom has helped the team to understand that it is okay to make mistakes and learn from them.
+Often, it is these very lessons that have helped propel Netflix ahead of the pack.
+As a leader, Hastings maintains that doing less is more.
+It gives the employees freedom, it shows you trust their decision-making and believe in their work.

 2. Stay ahead of the competition

 In 2004, Blockbuster was the biggest rental company for movies.
+In fact, Blockbuster once had 9,000 stores.
 Today it is a dead company having closed down its last remaining store in 2018.
-It had 9,000 stores.
-However, in the weight of their success they became blinded and stuck at one way of doing things.
-In the wake of the internet and as technology continued to evolve they still remained stuck in their way of doing things; no innovation; no questioning what the future looks like.
+However, at the height of success, Blockbuster became blinded and stuck in one way of doing things.
+In the wake of the internet and as technology continued to evolve, the company still remained stuck in its way of doing things; no innovation; no questioning what the future looked like.

-That was a huge fail in its part.
-However, for Reed Hastings, this was the advantage they needed to beat a humongous company that is sleeping on the money they have already made.
-When Netflix began, it was a dvd-by-mail service.
-Reed Hastings had looked at emerging technologies and seen that DVDs were becoming popular, something that Blockbuster ignored.
-Additionally, he had seen the capability to burn a lot of movies on them, not just one movie per rental as Blockbuster was doing.
-So he introduced this into the market and eventually Netflix became a DVD-by-mail rental service.
+That was a huge fail.
+However, for Reed Hastings, this was the advantage they needed to beat a humongous company that was sleeping on the money they had already made.
+When Netflix began, it was a DVD-by-mail service.
+Reed Hastings had looked at emerging technologies and seen that DVDs were becoming popular, a fact that Blockbuster ignored.
+Additionally, he had seen the capability to burn a lot of movies on them, instead of just one movie per rental as Blockbuster was doing.
+He introduced this to the market and eventually, Netflix became a DVD-by-mail rental service.

-And as time passed, DVDs were being surpassed quite fast by the streaming market because the internet was becoming more readily available.
-There were less and less dvd rentals, and more online subscriptions for Netflix on-demand streaming service.
+As time passed, DVDs were surpassed quite fast by the streaming market because the internet was becoming more more accessible.
+There were fewer and fewer DVD rentals and more online subscriptions for Netflix’s on-demand streaming service.

-This just a show of how awake to the times Netflix was, and how asleep Blockbuster had been for so many years before their bankruptcy.
-As an entrepreneur, he was always watching to see where the market is headed and adjust to it; helping him stay ahead of Blockbuster with every passing day.
+This just shows how aware of the times Netflix was, and how asleep Blockbuster had been for so many years before their bankruptcy.
+As an entrepreneur, Reed was always watching to see where the market was headed and adjust to it.
+This awareness helped him stay ahead of Blockbuster with every passing day.
 Innovation should never stop once you get customers or become big in a certain space.
-It is part of growth, and it should happen as much as your growth or even more.
+It is part of growth, and you should innovate even more as you grow.

 3. Culture is critical

-Company culture at Netflix is important.
+The company culture at Netflix is important.
 The CEO has maintained that there should be no excuse for culture distortion as the company grows big.
-He has found a way to maintain the culture at Netflix by allowing everyone to get involved in the thought process of how the culture can be shaped better to integrate everyone in a growing company.
+He has found a way to maintain the culture at Netflix by allowing everyone to get involved in the thought process of how to shape the culture better to integrate everyone in a growing company.

 Netflix is no small fish in employee numbers.
-It is one of the biggest employers in Silicon Valley with over 2,000 staff in their campus.
-However, the very culture that was there when they were two has continued to evolve with the growing team.
-Evolution of culture does not mean change of culture.
-It is only bettered to take care of the numbers.
+In fact, it is one of the biggest employers in Silicon Valley with over 2,000 staff on its campus.
+However, the very culture that was there when they first started out has continued to evolve with the growing team.
+The evolution of culture does not mean a change of culture.

 Make the culture better as you get bigger. ~ Reed Hastings

-He advises all entrepreneurs to read Beyond Entrepreneurship by Jim Collins and store the first 86 pages in their daily practice.
-Since you have more people thinking about the culture as you grow, you have more brains pulling together to make it better, not to abandon it.
+Hastings advises all entrepreneurs to read Beyond Entrepreneurship by Jim Collins and store the first 86 pages in their daily practice.
+Since you have more people thinking about the culture as you grow, you have more brains pulling together to make it better rather than abandon it.

-Netflix has maintained their employee freedom in decision making approach to running the company which is a big part of the culture.
-They have maintained or bettered the working environment and conditions.
-They have said no to hiring brilliant jerks, since such people affect employee and team morale towards the negative.
-For growing startups, maintain the culture.
+Netflix has maintained employee freedom in its decision-making approach to running the company.
+This is a big part of the culture.
+They have maintained and, in many cases, improved the working environment and conditions.
+This includes having an open vacation policy and allowing employees to bring their disciplined dogs to work.
+They have said no to hiring brilliant jerks since such people negatively affect team morale.
+If you’re heading a growing startup, be sure to maintain the culture.
 Be a huge startup, not a corporate block.

-4. You don’t have to be an Elon Musk or Steve Jobs
+4. You don’t have to be an Elon Musk or a Steve Jobs

-A very outstanding fact about Elon Musk is that he is the product genius in the companies he leads.
-For the late Steve Jobs as well, he was the product genius in Apple.
+An outstanding fact about Elon Musk is that he is the product genius in the companies he leads.
+The late Steve Jobs was the product genius at Apple.
 While this is great, you don’t have to be this kind of entrepreneur.

-At Netflix, Reed Hastings is the CEO and Founder, however, he is not the be all and end all of innovation.
+At Netflix, Reed Hastings is the CEO and Founder.
+Even so, he is not the be-all and end-all of innovation.
 He has allowed his very talented team to lead on this front.
 He has made it a team of product geniuses.
-As a proponent of employee freedom in workplaces, scrapping of bureaucratic processes that lead to suppressing of innovation and creativity has been core to his beliefs.
+As a proponent of employee freedom in workplaces, the scrapping of bureaucratic processes that lead to the suppression of innovation and creativity has been core to his strategy.

-He leads the company by making less decisions, allows employees to make a difference with their creativity if they want to and ensures that if anything were to happen to him making him leave the company, the distributed set of thinkers will be able to carry the company ahead without him.
+He leads the company by making fewer decisions and allows employees to make a difference with their creativity if they want to.
+This ensures that if anything were to happen to him, the distributed set of thinkers would be able to carry the company forward without him.